FAQ – Business Manager Master's Degree

 Admission & Program

-What are the admission requirements for the Mastère Manager des Affaires?
+What are the admission requirements for the Business Manager Master's program?

 How is the program organized and how long does it last?

-The Master's in Management lasts 2 years (4 semesters), 120 ECTS, with a total timetable of 910 hours.
+The Master's in Business Management lasts for 2 years (4 semesters), with a total of 910 hours.

 What are the languages of instruction?